The Best Low-Carb Pumpkin Spice Muffins (Dairy-Free)

 These muffins are quite sweet, so in case you don’t have a major sweet tooth, or just prefer not-that-sweet muffins, you can reduce the amount of erythritol to 1/2 cup + 1 tablespoon (135 ml).

-For even spicier touch, you can add 2 pinches (2 ml) ground organic allspice in addition to the pumpkin pie spice.
+The pumpkin pie spice is very flavorful, but for even spicier touch, you can add 2 pinches (2 ml) ground organic allspice in addition to the pumpkin pie spice.

 elviira